BiancaGlavan/dice-game/readme.md

 When it's a player's turn, he/she must click the roll dice button;

--the number on the dice will be added to the player's current score;
+The number on the dice will be added to the player's current score;

--the player decides if he/she will continue to roll the dice to add points to his current score or if he/she will click the hold button, adding his current score to the total score(in this case the other player's turn will follow);
+The player decides if he/she will continue to roll the dice to add points to his current score or if he/she will click the hold button, adding his current score to the total score(in this case the other player's turn will follow);

--if a player hits the number 1 on the dice, then he/she lose everything he/she has collected in the current score and it is the other player's turn;
+If a player hits the number 1 on the dice, then he/she lose everything he/she has collected in the current score and it is the other player's turn;

--the first player to reach the total score of 100 points will win;
+The first player to reach the total score of 100 points will win;

--to restart the game, click new game button.
+To restart the game, click new game button.